 Quantitative Methods in Healthcare

 Quantitative research is producing factual and reliable outcome data within healthcare.
 At the centre of evidence based practice lies predominantly the systematic review of quantitative studies.
-All health professionals must have a good understanding of quantitative research methods most commonly used in healthcare so that they can appraise and conduct them safely.
+The module will allow you to develop a good understanding of quantitative research methods most commonly used in healthcare so that you can appraise and conduct them safely.

 Module Attendance Required